sreenidhi707/settings/README.md

 | `⌘K ⌘[` | Fold all subregions |
 | `⌘K ⌘]` | Unfold all subregions |

+Using vscode to debug python code
+Sometimes you may encounter 'module not found' error, when using the debugger of vscode, even though you might have pip installed the package.
+You may have to install the package using the python binary which is used by the vscode debugger.
+Run the command below

+`venv/bin/python -m pip install scikit-image`

+where `venv/bin/python` is the path of the python which is used by vscode debugger and `scikit-image` is the missing package name.

 ## `comparison`
 |  Command group  |       Command                  |    vi                  |    emacs    | vscode     |